patternfly/patternfly-org/packages/v4/src/content/design-guidelines/demos/card-view/card-view.md

 **Use a gray background** if the sole purpose of your content view is to display cards.

 <img src="./img/gray-background.png" alt="card view with gray background" />

+**Note:** Use the default border treatment (cards with drop shadows) for cards when placed on a gray background only.
+Flat cards should be used when placing cards on a white background.

 ### Card views on mobile
 Cards will size down appropriately based on the built-in CSS responsiveness behaviors.
 Most of the time, they’ll follow the grid layout, expanding and compressing at certain breakpoints.
 At the smallest mobile size, they take up almost the entire width of the screen.